 “She needs to be able to speak,” Allred said.
 “She apparently is the only person in the U.S., maybe in the world, who cannot speak about Governor Romney.”

 The judge said Maureen Sullivan Stemberg could file a new motion to modify the gag order in the case.
 Allred said it was “the most comprehensive gag order I have ever seen in my 36 years of practicing law.”

 Allred declined to comment further on the case after yesterday’s hearing.

 Allred’s clients have included Sharon Bialek, the woman who accused Herman Cain, a Republican candidate for president, of sexual harassment, which led to his withdrawal from the race.

 She also represented Jodie Fisher, who said former Hewlett- Packard Co.
-(HPQ) Chief Executive Officer Mark Hurd made improper sexual advances toward her while she was under contract to handle company events.
+(HPQ:US) Chief Executive Officer Mark Hurd made improper sexual advances toward her while she was under contract to handle company events.
 Hurd resigned from Hewlett-Packard in 2010 after it found he had violated company conduct standards.

 To contact the reporter on this story: Don Jeffrey in New York at firstname.lastname@example.org

 To contact the editor responsible for this story: Michael Hytha at email@example.com